symbuzzer/nokia-x2-twrp-based-multibootloader/README.md

 # nokia-x2-twrp-based-multibootloader
  a TWRP Recovery based multibootloader for Nokia X2

+HOW TO COMPILE